DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-4-mentor-materials.md

 2.9 Worked examples that take pupils through each step of a new process are also likely to support pupils to learn

-3.3 Ensuring pupils masterfoundational concepts and knowledge before moving on is likely to build pupils’ confidence and help them succeed.
+3.3 Ensuring pupils masterfoundational concepts and knowledge before moving on is likely to build pupils' confidence and help them succeed.

 In this session you will help your mentee build on this previous activity, focusing in more detail on its practical implications.
 You will assist them in refining activities and approaches to be tried in the classroom, starting with their planned activity for promoting consolidation, and how to test its effectiveness (2h, 2j).
-Key goals include helping them to understand a) why retrieval and spaced practice help consolidate new information and facilitate recall (2k, 3j); b) why strategies that involve recall, review and the use of additional or interleaved information support the learning of new facts and concepts (2i); and c) how to use a balanced mixture of these techniques to build a foundation of knowledge in long-term memory that will boost pupils’ confidence and help them succeed in future learning as direct support is reduced (3f, 3i).
+Key goals include helping them to understand a) why retrieval and spaced practice help consolidate new information and facilitate recall (2k, 3j); b) why strategies that involve recall, review and the use of additional or interleaved information support the learning of new facts and concepts (2i); and c) how to use a balanced mixture of these techniques to build a foundation of knowledge in long-term memory that will boost pupils' confidence and help them succeed in future learning as direct support is reduced (3f, 3i).

 ### Meeting activities